Module 12: Landlord Access, Documentation & Record-Keeping – LandlordPass

 Strata (Condos)

-Form K and bylawsDuration + archiveSigned copy proves tenant was informed of rules.
+Form K and strata bylawsDuration + archiveSigned copy proves tenant was informed of rules.

 Strata notices requiring unit accessDuration + 2 yearsForward to tenant with your entry notice attached.